-- You must not eat or drink anything (except water) for at least 4 hours before each safety lab test and 10 hours before the collection of the pre-dose sample for study drug on Day 1 of each period - Except for one hour before and one hour after morning dosing on Day 1 of each period, you may drink water freely - You must not drink red wine for 7 days before the first dose.
-Red wine is not allowed through the collection of the last blood sample for study drug - You must not eat or drink anything with alcohol for 24 hours (or as stated above for red wine) before check-in.
-Alcohol is not allowed through the collection of the last blood sample for study drug - O Study staff may check your breath for alcohol.
-If alcohol is found, you will not be allowed in the study - You must not eat or drink anything with caffeine for 24 hours before dosing.
-Caffeine is not allowed through the collection of the last blood sample for study drug - O Caffeine can be found in different foods and drinks.
-Some examples include chocolate, coffee, tea, cola, Dr. Pepper®, and Mountain Dew® - You must not eat or drink anything that has grapefruit or grapefruit-related citrus fruits for 7 days before the first dose.
-These are not allowed through collection of the last blood sample for study drug - o Examples of citrus fruits that are not allowed are Seville oranges and pomelos - o Fruit juices and smoothies may also contain grapefruit or these citrus fruits - Lunch will be provided about 4 hours after morning dosing in each period - Dinner will be provided about 9-10 hours after morning dosing in each period - An evening snack may be permitted on Day 1 of each study period - Meals (breakfast, lunch, dinner, and evening snacks) will be provided at appropriate times on all other study days
+- You must not eat or drink anything (except water) for at least 4 hours before each safety lab test and 10 hours before the collection of the pre-dose sample for study drug on Day 1 of each period - Except for 1 hour before and 1 hour after dosing in the fasting period you may drink water freely; you may drink water freely before and after dosing in the fed periods

+- You must not eat or drink anything with alcohol for 24 hours before check-in through collection of the last blood sample for study drug - O Study staff may check your breath for alcohol.
+If alcohol is found, you will not be allowed in the study - You must not eat or drink anything with caffeine for 24 hours before dosing until collection of the last blood sample for study drug - o Caffeine can be found in different foods and drinks.
+Some examples include chocolate, coffee, tea, cola, Dr. Pepper®, and Mountain Dew® - Breakfast will be provided about 30 minutes before dosing when dosing in the fed state.
+Breakfast will not be given when dosing in fasting state - Lunch will be provided about 4 5 hours after dosing - Dinner will be provided about 9 10 hours after dosing - An evening snack may be permitted on each dosing day - Meals (breakfast, lunch, dinner, and evening snacks) will be provided at appropriate times on all other study days